VenissaCarolQuadros/CanHap501/labs/Lab4.md

 #### PD controller
 I noticed that the response of the physical end effector was much smoother as I added in the D value.
 With the P value still at 0.01, I noticed that the overshoot of the physical end effector was no longer a problem with a D value of around 1.0, but the end effector was no longer reaching the target.
 I observed that the movement became increasingly damped or 'reluctant' with an increase in the D value.
 The D parameter seemed to have a similar effect as me holding the end effector.
-Also, as I increased the D value to 1.5, I encountered occasional vibrations and they increased and became more frequent as the D value was increased further.
+Also, as I increased the D value to 1.5, I occasionally encountered  vibrations and they increased and became more frequent as the D value was increased further.
 The [Gain tuning video](https://www.youtube.com/watch?v=uXnDwojRb1g&t=263s) on the Tips and Tricks page turned out to be especially helpful at this stage.
 After a few trials, I ultimately set P=0.03 and D=1.2 to get a fairly good stable response.

 <video height="100%" controls>
   <source src="../assets/images/labs/lab4/PD.mp4" type="video/mp4">